Wrongful Death In Day Care Facilities?

 Legislators are also calling for a survey of staff-child ratios in Texas daycare centers, suggesting that this may have had an effect on the quality of care provided.
 Senator Judith Zefferini is intending introducing a bill in the state Senate to set up such a survey.

 Did Your Child Suffer Abuse or Die in a San Antonio Daycare Facility?
-Contact Injury Lawyer San Antonio Today
+Contact daycare abuse Lawyer San Antonio Today

 It can be heartbreaking to discover that the very place you trusted your child with has neglected their duty of care and your child has been harmed in some way as a result.
 If your child has suffered in any way while in the care of a San Antonio daycare center, you may be entitled to compensation.
 Contact the Personal Injury Lawyer San Antonio for professional and dedicated legal help at 210-646-9100.

 Patino Law Firm